 To build a QCOW2 QEMU disk image and to setup a EFI & QEMU/KVM enabled virtual

 (toolkit) $ sujust qemu

 Local login disabled by default

 The default build configuration will create production images with root access disabled.
-See the next paragraph for instructions to create an instrumented build.
+See the Instrumentation features for testing paragraph for instructions to create an instrumented build.